geekfactory/GFRTC/README.md

 #include <GFRTC.h>
 ```

-In setup function call GFRTC.begin(true); This calls Wire.begin() to prepare the I2C interface if it is now done elsewhere.
+In setup function call GFRTC.begin(true); This calls Wire.begin() (when the parameter pased to the funcion is set to true) to prepare the I2C interface if it is not done elsewhere.

 ```cpp
 GFRTC.begin(true);